Code-Institute-Submissions/portfolio-18/README.md

 The central target audience for Patrycja.io Portfolio are:

 - People who will visit my social media and are curious about my work
-- People looking for inspirations or informations about me
+- People looking for inspirations or information about me

 #### Business Goals